Forewin Supports Kayayei Football

-Forewin Ghana has joined the growing list of corporate entities that are supporting the football charity exhibition game scheduled for Kumasi.
+Forewin Ghana has joined the growing list of corporate entities that is supporting the football charity exhibition game scheduled for Kumasi.

 The charity game is aimed at creating awareness of abuse of head porters popularly known as Kayayei.